 - Exposure: CCD Exposure in seconds.

-- Filters: Specify filter to be applied to the image to enhance it.
+- Effects: Specify filter to be applied to the image to enhance it.

-In the calibration phase, you need to capture an image, select a guide star, and click Start to begin the calibration process.
+In the calibration phase, you need to capture an image, select a guide star, and click Calibrate to begin the calibration process.
 If Auto Star is checked, then you are only required to click capture and Ekos will automatically select the best fit guide star in the image and continues the calibration process automatically.
 If Auto Calibration is disabled, Ekos will try to automatically highlight the best guide star in the field.
 You need to confirm or change the selection before you can start the calibration process.
 The calibration options are: